 - Be made of china

 - Have a large top with a thin rim

-Glass looks très sexy and contemporary, especially if you’re good at layering your drinks.
-Just be sure to choose a double-walled design that’s made from borosilicate glass for the best heat retention and strength.
+Glass looks très sexy and works well if you’re going for a more modern design, especially if you’re good at layering your drinks.
+If you go this route, be sure to choose a double-walled design that’s made from borosilicate glass for the best heat retention and strength.

-Glass, colored porcelain, or color-glazed stoneware; it’s all good.
+Glass, colored porcelain, or color-glazed stoneware — it’s all good.
 Just pick your favorite!

 Most cappuccino cups also have traditional and practical handles.
 But again, they’re a matter of personal preference.

 Traditional cappuccino cups come with saucers, and while they aren’t essential, saucers are useful for holding a spoon, a biscotti, or a sugar cube or two.
 We at Roasty love a saucer with our cappuccino cup, simply because it just looks right, but the choice is ultimately yours here.